EtonHouse International Education Group

 - and retention is no longer necessary for any other legal or business purposes.

 EtonHouse websites may contain links to other websites not maintained by EtonHouse.
-Such third party websites are subject to their own data protection and privacy practices and our employees, students and stakeholders’ are encouraged to examine the data protection policies of those websites.
+Such third party websites are subject to their own data protection and privacy practices and our students / (parents/guardians) and employees are encouraged to examine the data protection policies of those websites.

-The Act also imposes certain responsibilities on all those who process personal data at the company or school whether it is a member of staff holding, using and sharing personal data in teaching, research or administration, or a student accessing and recording personal data in their studies or other activities.
+The Act also imposes certain responsibilities on all those who process personal data at the school whether you are a member of staff holding, using and sharing personal data in your teaching, research or administration, or a student accessing and recording personal data in your studies or other activities.

 These obligations include holding and using data in a secure manner, making sure that data is handled in line with what individuals have been told, having appropriate arrangements in place for the access to (and sharing of) data, and making sure that individuals’ data is accurate and retained for a suitable period.

-If a data breach occurs (e.g. personal data held by the school is lost, stolen, inadvertently disclosed to an external party, or accidentally published), this should be reported immediately to the company’s Data Protection Officer so that EtonHouse may review the circumstances and liaise as necessary internally and with the relevant external authorities.
+If a data breach occurs (e.g. personal data held by the school/centre/HQ is lost, stolen, inadvertently disclosed to an external party, or accidentally published), this should be reported immediately to your seniors and the school/centre Principal and/or the below EtonHouse Data Protection Officer so that EtonHouse may review the circumstances and liaise as necessary with colleagues internally and the relevant external authorities.

 Mr William Cheang